MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 - **Higher isolation**.
 Isolation is intented to avoid interference.
 This strategy applies to security, performance, and even segregation of development, testing, and production environment.

-  Isolating apps provides better control over security and data protection because each app can have its own security settings.
-There's better containment of breaches as isolation limits the blast radius.
+  The App Service Environment (ASE) SKU targets gives you better control over security and data protection as each app can have its own security settings.
+There's better containment of breaches because isolation limits the blast radius.
 From a performance perspective, resource contention is minimized.
 Also, isolation allows for independent scaling based on specfic demand and individual capacity planning.

   Consequently, this approach is more expensive and requires operational rigor.